-- 1 cup of avocado oil, or olive oil, or combo of both
+- 1 cup avocado or olive oil, or a blend

-- Place all the ingredients in a vessel just large enough to fit the immersion blender.
+Place all ingredients in a vessel just large enough to fish the immersion blender.

-- Turn on blender, and gently move it up, so the eggs are incorporating, and the oil and the egg begin to emulsify.
+Turn on blender, and gently move it upwards, so the egg and egg yolk are incorporating, and the oil and egg begin to emulsify.

 Continue, gently moving up and down, until thick.
 Will keep in the fridge for up to one week.